emarsden/pgmacs/doc/src/quickstart.md

 It will then open the PGMacs main buffer, which will show you a list of the tables available in the database.

-You can also open pgmacs with a connection object from the pg.el library (function `pgmacs-open`), or with a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb` (function `pgmacs-open/string`) or with a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname` (function `pgmacs-open/uri`).
+You can also open PGMacs with:

+- a PostgreSQL connection object from the pg.el library, using function `pgmacs-open`

+- a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb`, using function
+  `pgmacs-open/string`

+- a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname`, using function `pgmacs-open/uri`.